wp-plugins/google-ajax-translation/README.txt

 == Support ==

-Have questions or suggestions for this?
+Have questions or suggestions for this plugin?

 Please ask in the forums here.
+1. Please start a new thread for your question, problem, or suggestion.
+2. Please include as much information as possible like:
+   WordPress version, Google AJAX Translation version, a link to your web page
+3. Most problems seem to be theme related so check to see if the plugin works in the default theme (Kubrick).

 == Changelog ==

+0.4.5 (Nick Marshall)

+* Updated the jquery-translate plugin to version 1.3.9 which fixes an issue with alignment of right-to-left languages.
+* Fixed a bug where the [Translate] button and languages appear in `the_excerpt` if it's already 55 words or less.
+The function `get_the_excerpt` uses the filter `wp_trim_excerpt` which uses the filter `the_content`.
+(Thanks to Eiland for pointing out this problem.)

 0.4.4 (Nick Marshall)